ibm-cloud-docs/cloud-logs/migration-permissions.md

 `[**]` {{site.data.keyword.cos_full_notm}} buckets with Activity tracker or Monitoring enabled must have the `manager` role (`storage.bucket.put_activity_tracking`, `cloud-object-storage.bucket.put_metrics_monitoring`) to create the new buckets with the correct configuration.

+You must have permissions in the resource groups where you plan to create resources with the Migration tool.
+{: note}

 When you configure your Logging agent to send logs to {{site.data.keyword.logs_full_notm}}, you will need credentials that include the `sender` role.
 For more information, see [Setting up IAM permissions for ingestion](/docs/cloud-logs?topic=cloud-logs-agent-iam-permissions).
 {: tip}